 The answer to this is pretty straightforward.
 APIs that are allowed to go unchecked tend to perform at their own pace, and in their own way.
-This means that each once will function independently.
+This means that each one will function independently.
 This is especially true for an organization with countless APIs as each API is designed by different people.
 There are also internal and third-party APIs, all within the same business.

 Governance ensures consistency and reliability across all the APIs in your company.
-There will be no glitches, duplicate codes, excess number of unnecessary services, and unreliability.
+There will be no glitches, duplicate codes, an excess number of unnecessary services, and unreliability.
 In short, API governance will make your APIs perform better and prevent hiccups in their processes.

 Kinds of API Governance